 Looking for what to do next the two engineers took interest in the then-embryonic App Store, a thing they saw as a HUGE opportunity and set about working on an idea for a proprietary messaging service.

 Think You Can Design The Next WhatsApp?

-Also: if you’re interested in becoming an iPhone developer, UDEMY has one of the best iPhone Developer Courses on the planet right now – The Complete iOS Developer Course.
-In this course you will learn how to make apps like WhatsApp, Uber and SnapChat.
+Also: if you’re interested in becoming an iPhone developer, UDEMY has one of the best iPhone Developer Courses on the planet right now – you can check it out here (it’s got 1500+ five-star reviews).
+In this course, you will learn how to make apps like WhatsApp, Uber, and Snapchat.